cargomedia/pulsar-rest-api/README.md

     to the actions that require the `read` role.
 So, for solving this you need to mention user in the both roles descriptions.
     - `read`: required.
 Github users or organizations that have the read role.
     - `write`: required.
 Github users or organizations that have the write role.
-- `ssl`: required if `authentication` block is presented else it's optional.
+- `ssl`: optional.
 Only if presented it should have its required options to be filled, otherwise no need to fill `ssl.key` and etc.
   - `key`: required if `pfx` isn't presented.
 Ssl private key file.
 Combine with `cert` option.
   - `cert`: required if `pfx` isn't presented.
 Ssl public certificate file.
 Combine with `key` option.
 Append CA-chain within this file.
   - `pfx`: required if `key` or `cert` options aren't presented.
 Ssl pfx file (key + cert).
 Overrides `key` and `cert` options.